A jackknife bias correction for nonlinear network data models with fixed effects: Empirical example

 In both networks, jackknife bias correction has a large and important impact on the size of the t-statistics.
-The more complicated averages effects that make up the test statistics appear to suffer from the incidental parameters bias to a much greater extent than the simple average effects.
+As seen in the simulations, the more complicated average effects that make up the test statistics appear to suffer from the incidental parameters bias to a much greater extent than the simple average effects.
 In the case of the trade network, the uncorrected test statistic would suggest a strong rejection of the null hypothesis of a dyadic network formation model.
-In contrast, the bias-corrected t-statistic is close to zero, and suggests that the dyadic model does a good job of capturing the observed transitivity in the trade network.
+In contrast, the bias-corrected t-statistic is close to zero, and suggests that the dyadic model does a good job of capturing the observed transitivity.
 For the professional network the statistic becomes larger after bias correction, so that we do reject the dyadic model.
 This aligns with common findings that social networks tend to exhibit high degrees of transitivity and clustering.